-Today, two in three American adults report being familiar with cryptocurrency, and both awareness and accessibility are on the rise, especially as Bitcoin surpasses the \$100,000 mark.
-An estimated 28% of U.S. adults, or roughly 65 million people, now own some form of cryptocurrency1.
-As digital adoption continues to accelerate, a related trend has taken shape: a growing number of crypto-related securities cases, particularly those involving allegations of unregistered securities offerings and transactions within decentralized finance (DeFi) platforms.
+Today, two out of three American adults say they are familiar with cryptocurrency, and both consumer awareness and market access continue to grow-especially with Bitcoin surpassing \$100,000.
+It's estimated that 28% of American adults-about 65 million people-now own cryptocurrency1.
+As digital adoption accelerates, a parallel trend has emerged: an increase in crypto-related securities matters, particularly involving allegations of unregistered securities offerings and decentralized finance (DeFi) transactions.

 With this surge in blockchain activity and litigation, legal professionals must adapt to new communication channels that reflect how people engage online.
-Traditional legal notice methods like direct mail, email, newspaper ads, and static settlement websites can be ineffective in reaching modern decentralized communities where anonymity and peer-to-peer transactions are the norm.
-Enter Web3 blockchain legal noticing, a cutting-edge solution that enables claims administrators to reach anonymous and decentralized claimants directly on-chain.
-Through tools like non-transferable tokens "NFTs", token-gated portals, and smart contract-based engagement, Simpluris can now deliver secure, verifiable, and highly targeted legal notice like never before.
+Traditional legal notice methods-like direct mail, email, newspaper ads, and static settlement websites-can be ineffective in reaching modern, decentralized communities where anonymity and peer-to-peer transactions are the norm.
+Enter Web3 blockchain advertising-a cutting-edge solution that enables claims administrators to reach anonymous and decentralized claimants directly on-chain.
+Through tools like non-transferable NFTs, token-gated portals, and smart contract-based engagement, we can now deliver secure, verifiable, and highly targeted legal notice like never before.

-Simpluris was the first to implement this strategy in a real-world legal settlement, the FEI Labs case2, setting a precedent for the use of blockchain-native legal notice.
+Simpluris was the first to deploy this strategy in a real-world legal settlement-the FEI Labs case2 - setting a precedent for how blockchain-native legal notice can be applied.